 Our customized ceremony offers couples the option of a polite pre-ceremony announcement asking everyone to please power down their cell phones and to allow the professional photographer to capture the pictures while all attendees capture the ceremony with their hearts.
 We can offer many other ideas to help you craft your ceremony.

 Most of the time, it turns out very similar to having a friend with an iPod try to DJ and MC a wedding for the first time.
 It looks easy until you try to do it yourself.
 An experienced, professional wedding officiant who takes pride in his or her work is always your best option if you want everything to be organized correctly and run smoothly.

-Yes, but I will need to apply in advance for a special permit that allows a Massachusetts Justice of the Peace to legally perform a marriage in New Hampshire.
+Yes.
+We have a fully commissioned NH JP (Justin Paré) who is our first choice for NH ceremonies, at our normal rates.
+If he is already booked, either of our MA JPs can apply for a special NH permit that allows a Massachusetts Justice of the Peace to legally perform a marriage in New Hampshire.
 We do them all the time.
 A small surcharge is added to cover the NH fee/administrative involved.